pparasuram/https-github.com-pparasuram-special-topics-labs-build-tools/README.md

     1. However you separate your tests, you need to tell Gradle where to find your integration test source code and its dependencies.
 [This blog post](https://www.petrikainulainen.net/programming/gradle/getting-started-with-gradle-integration-testing/) does a pretty good job of explaining why and how to do so.
     1. Ensure your integration tests run at the right time (similar to the prior hints on ordering, `dependsOn` will be useful heare).
 1. If you want to test things, run your image with `docker run <your-image-name>:<your-image-tag>`.
 The default output you should see is `thisIsATestConstantName`.
 1. Finally, seeing your output can be challenging for Gradle newcomers.
-The best advice is probably to run with the `--info` flag while you're getting used to things.
+The best advice is probably to run with the `-i` flag while you're getting used to things.
 Regardless, [enabling verbose test output](https://stackoverflow.com/questions/40954017/gradle-how-to-get-output-from-test-stderr-stdout-into-console) is likely also a good idea.

 ## Submitting Your Work

-1. Create a pull request for your branch using [these instructions](https://github.com/jeff-anderson-cscc/submitting-assignments-lab#once-you-are-ready-to-submit-your-work-for-grading)
+1. Create a pull request for your branch using [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments#push-your-changes-and-create-a-pull-request-for-grading)
-1. Submit the assignment in Blackboard as described in [these instructions](https://github.com/jeff-anderson-cscc/submitting-assignments-lab#once-your-pull-request-is-created-and-i-am-added-as-a-reviewer)
+1. Submit the assignment in Blackboard as described in [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments#once-your-pull-request-is-reviewed-and-approved)

 __NOTE: I will provide feedback via. comments in your pull request.__
 If you need to amend your work after you issue your initial pull request: